boujeebit/HacKART/README.md

 > **Warning**
 >
 >**Users of this software assume all liability**.
 Code in this repository enables hardware to pop balloons in a manor that could cause physical or enviromental harm.
-The author and its contributors are not responsible for any damages as a result.
+The author and its contributors are not responsible for any damages as a result of this software.

 HacKART is a Mario Kart inspired CTF hacking challenge where NodeMCUs are used to pop balloons when a challenge is sovled.
 The NodeMCU client is written using MicroPython firmware on a NodeMCU with a ESP8266 chipset and 1MB of memory.
 In future iterations testing will also be done on ESP32 chipset.